OverTheWireOrg/OverTheWire-website/information/staff.md

 - Steven "Steven" Van Acker
 - morla

-If you need to, you may [contact us through IRC].
+If you need to, you may [contact us through chat].

-[contact us through IRC]: /information/irc.html
+[contact us through chat]: /information/chat.html